-TRAAC Standard procedures pertaining to the Omaha campus:
+TRAAC Standard procedures on the Omaha campus:

-- a.
-A student is identified as potentially being intoxicated by demonstrating one or more of the following: impaired judgment, impaired reactions, decreased coordination, or unresponsiveness. - b.
-An assessment by Health Education and Compliance and field sobriety tests by Public Safety (PS) are administered.
-The student is transported by PS to UCED if determined appropriate by the SHS assessment. - 1.
-A student with a blood alcohol content (BAC) equal to or above 0.15 will be transported to the UCED. - 2.
-A student with a BAC below the 0.15 threshold may also be transported to the UCED because of other medical findings.
+A student is identified as potentially being intoxicated by demonstrating symptoms of impairment, including but not limited to impaired judgment, impaired or incoherent speech, impaired reactions, decreased coordination, alcohol odor, and unresponsiveness.

+- An assessment by a health aid from Health Education and Compliance and a breathalyzer test by Public Safety (PS) are administered.
+The student is transported by PS to UCED if determined appropriate by the SHS assessment. - A student with a breath alcohol content (BAC) equal to or above 0.15 will generally be transported to the UCED.

-- c.
-Parents are notified. - d.
-Student is seen in the UCED to determine if further medical care is needed. - e.
-If requested, PS will transport the discharged student from the UCED to their residence hall at Creighton University.
-PS will not transport the student to any other location. - f.
-If the student fails to comply with the TRAAC standard protocol the student may be immediately suspended or expelled from the University. - g.
-The incident is documented and referred for a Community Standards meeting (behavioral misconduct), which normally results in a student status of behavioral probation; \$100 alcohol intoxication fine; and additional educational outcomes.
+- A student with a BAC below the 0.15 threshold may also be transported to the UCED because of other medical findings. - 2.
+The emergency contact is notified. - 3.
+Student is seen in the UCED to determine if further medical care is needed. - 4.
+If requested, PS will transport the discharged student from UCED to their residence hall or a residence within the shuttle route. - 5.
+If the student fails to comply with the TRAAC standard protocol, the student may be immediately suspended from the University or be referred to the University Committee on Student Discipline, which could result in suspension or expulsion. - 6.
+The incident is documented and referred for a Community Standards meeting (behavioral misconduct), which usually results in a student status of behavioral probation.
+Typical penalties include a \$100 alcohol intoxication fine and assigned educational outcomes.
+Additional penalties may apply based on the totality of the student's conduct.